AlkaffAhamed/PowerX-ToDo-App/README.md

 #### Running Exercise Files

+1. Make sure the database is connected
+2. Run the RabbitMQ image
-1. Run `npm run start` to deploy the application locally
+3. Run `npm run start` to deploy the application locally
-2. Open Postman and start testing
+4. Open Postman and start testing
    - Refer to above for the endpoints

 ### To Run the Heroku Deployed App

 Open Postman and start testing using the base URL as [https://powerx-todo-app.herokuapp.com/](https://powerx-todo-app.herokuapp.com/).
 No setting up required.